 That's music to my ears!

 As companies open up, they're making demands for workers to come back to the office.
-They're asking employees to prove to them why they should keep the privilege of work from home.
+They're asking employees to prove to them why they should keep the privilege of working from home.

 We kept your asses afloat during the pandemic and you want US to prove to you that we should be able to continue WFH?